G equation

 In Combustion, G equation is a scalar $G(\mathbf{x},t)$ field equation which describes the instantaneous flame position, introduced by Forman A. Williams in 1985 in the study of premixed turbulent combustion.
 The equation is derived based on the Level-set method.
-The equation was studied by George H. Markstein earlier, in a restrictive form.
+The equation was first studied by George H. Markstein, in a restrictive form for the burning velocity and not as a level set of a field.

-Mathematical descriptionWilliams, Forman A. "Combustion theory."
-(1985).